Argonne-National-Laboratory/neml/doc/sphinx/cp/SlipHardening.rst

 These objects provide the slip system strength required to complete the constitutive description when using a SlipStrengthSlipRule.
-The implementation assumes that the slip system strengths is a function only of the set of history variables and temperature.
+The implementation assumes that the slip system strengths are functions only of the set of history variables and temperature.
 Additionally, these objects provide the definition of the history evolution rate equations and, ultimately, the definition of the model internal variables.